Habits of Poor People

 The easiest thing I’ve ever done was to earn a million dollars, the most difficult thing I’ve ever done was to believe it could happen to me.

 Sorry to tell you, but the only people who hand over their hard earned cash for lottery tickets is the poor.
 Like I mentioned early, before making an investment wealthy people weigh the possibilities.
 This includes the rate of return, risks, and so much more.
 Lotteries are random and a form of gambling.
-You never know what the outcome will be and usually you have to spend more than $10 to receive that $10 back.
+You never know what the outcome will be and usually, you have to spend more than $10 to receive that $10 back.

 It should be treated as a form of entertainment.
 Therefore, if you enjoy scratching tickets: cool.
 Treat it like you would a trip to the beach.
-You don’t experience it everyday and set money aside specifically for it.
+You don’t experience it every day and set money aside specifically for it.
 At least you won’t be spending rent money to play the lottery.

 The fancy life is not a cheap expense.
 Most people are eating away their retirement fund… and enjoying it!
 They get all fancied up to go and have someone else cook delicious food for them.
 I personally love eating out, but I also can’t remember the last time we actually did with our own money.
-The only times this year I can remember eating at a fancy restaurant were from gifts cards I had received.
+The only times this year I can remember eating at a fancy restaurant was from gifts cards I had received.

 People who care about their health want to know what they’re eating.
 While eating out is fun, it’s labeled entertainment and should be treated as such.
 It’s not something that should be done every week unless you can truly afford it.